Sometimes, a stroke can affect the basal ganglia, which not only helps to control motor movement but is also the message center of the brain.

 Blood carries oxygen to the brain.
-When blood flow to an area of the brain is disrupted or stopped, the brain can't get enough oxygen.
-Brain cells in the affected area are injured and die.
+When the blood flow to an area of the brain is restricted or stopped, the brain does not receive enough oxygen.
+Oxygen deprivation injures brain cells in that area, and they die as a result.

-A basal ganglia stroke is particularly dangerous because this area of the brain is so important.
+A basal ganglia stroke is dangerous as it affects this important area of the brain.

 Types and causes